ashleychontos/pySYD/docs/paper/paper.md

 and parallel processing as well as improved flexibility through a user-friendly interface, while still maintaining its speed and efficiency.
 Well-documented, open-source asteroseismology software that has been benchmarked against closed-source tools are critical to ensure the reproducibility of legacy results from the *Kepler* mission.
-The combination of well-tested methodology, improved flexibility, and parallel processing, will also make `pySYD` a promising tool for the broader community to analyze current and forthcoming data from the NASA TESS mission.
+The combination of well-tested methodology, improved flexibility and parallel processing capabilities will also make `pySYD` a promising tool for the broader community to analyze current and forthcoming data from the NASA TESS mission.

 # Acknowledgements